GPII/linux/tests/README.txt

 In order to filter only a subset of the available suites, you can supply extra command line arguments which will be checked as substrings of the test suite files.

-For example, to run only the suites testing built-in adaptations of windows, run
+For example, to run only the suites testing built-in adaptations of Linux, run

     node AcceptanceTests.js builtIn

-Or to run only the tests for the NVDA screenreader, run
+Or to run only the tests for the orca screenreader, run

-    node AcceptanceTests.js nvda
+    node AcceptanceTests.js orca